Roebuck Bay is one of only a dozen or so areas in the whole world with huge intertidal flats rich in shorebirds.

 Mangroves which grow around the bay provide the basis for the food chains of molluscs, crabs and fish.
 Shorebirds (or waders) harvest the mudflats and tidal areas around Broome, including many migratory species.
 The tidal mudflats of Roebuck Bay are thought to be one of the richest sources of food in the world for migratory shorebirds and large flocks stop over here during annual migrations from as far away as northern Siberia, where they breed in the northern summer.

 Broome Bird Observatory lies on Crab Creek Road along the northern shore of Roebuck Bay.
 It is 25km from Broome by road.
-The road is readily accessible by 2WD except during the wet season.
-The last six kilometres may be very corrugated.
+The road is readily accessible by two-wheel-drive except during the wet season.
+The last 6km may be very corrugated.